- Frequently asked questions

 When do I need to be at my table?

 You must have someone with an Artist Alley badge behind your table for the entirety of the Artist Alley hours of operation.
-Artist Alley staff will be available to watch your table for up to 30 minutes, to help out artists travelling alone.
+Artist Alley staff will be available to watch your table for up to 30 minutes, to help out artists traveling alone.

 We require your table to be manned at all times not only because empty tables look bad, but also because leaving your table empty for long periods of time is unfair to those who were not able to get a spot in the Artist Alley.